Dictionary » Nouns » Cure – Meaning, Definition, Synonyms and Antonyms

 5. What does “cure” mean in cooking?

-In cooking, “cure” means preserving food, especially meat or fish, using salt, sugar, or smoke.
+In cooking, “cure” means preserving food, especially meat or fish, using salt, sugar, smoke, or other curing agents.
+The goal is both flavor and preservation.